Structure of the $\Omega^{-}(2012)$ with Hamiltonian Effective Field Theory: introduction

 HEFT describes resonance positions, decay widths, scattering phase shifts, and inelastic effects in the infinite volume, meanwhile it is also applicable to analyze hadron excitations from the lattice QCD simulations in the finite volume~\cite{Hall:2013qba,Hall:2014gqa,Hall:2014uca,Liu:2015ktc,Liu:2016uzk,Liu:2016wxq,Liu:2023xvy,Wu:2017qve,Abell:2021awi,Abell:2023qgj,Leinweber:2024psf,Abell:2023nex,Zhuge:2024iuw,Hockley:2024ipz,Abell:2023nex}.
 In particular, examining the eigenvectors of the Hamiltonian in finite volume helps probe the internal structure of coupled-channel systems.
 HEFT has been successfully used to study the nucleon excited states, the $\Delta$ resonance, the $\Lambda(1405)$ and $\Lambda(1670)$, and so on.

 This paper is organized as follows.
-In Sec.~\ref{sec2}, we outline the HEFT framework as applied to the negative parity $\Omega(2012)^{-}$ hyperons.
-In Sec.~\ref{sec3} the corresponding numerical results and discussion are presented.
-A summary and concluding remarks are provided in Sec.~\ref{summary}.
+In the Section on framework, we outline the HEFT framework as applied to the negative parity $\Omega(2012)^{-}$ hyperons.
+In the following Section the corresponding numerical results and discussion are presented.
+Finally, a summary and concluding remarks are provided.